-- 14.53 Middlewick Ranges is a 76ha site owned by the Defence Infrastructure Organisation, located between Mersea Road and Abbots Road on the south eastern boundary of urban Colchester.
+- 6.53 Middlewick Ranges is a 76ha site owned by the Defence Infrastructure Organisation, located between Mersea Road and Abbots Road on the south-eastern boundary of urban Colchester.
 The site is well positioned to key services and is reasonably accessible by public transport.
 It is located approximately 2.5km to Colchester Town train station and there are buses serving Monkwick and West Mersea that provide regular services past this site.
-Middlewick Ranges is therefore considered to be sustainable in principle. - 14.54 The Defence Infrastructure Organisation is disposing of a number of sites nationally including Middlewick Ranges.
-The site was proposed for the allocation of 2000 dwellings, however there are a number of constraints at the site which will restrict the final number of dwellings that can be delivered at this location.
-Given the potential constraints associated with the site, there will be a requirement for a masterplanning approach working together with the MOD to inform the best opportunities for delivering housing and supporting infrastructure, as well as ensuring the delivery of a development appropriate to its setting.
+Middlewick Ranges is therefore considered to be sustainable in principle. - 6.54 The Defence Infrastructure Organisation is disposing of a number of sites nationally including Middlewick Ranges.
+The site was originally proposed for the allocation of 2000 dwellings, however as there are a number of constraints at the site which will restrict the final number of dwellings that can be delivered at this location, the allocation is for up to 1000 dwellings.
+Given the potential constraints and opportunities associated with the site, there will be a requirement for a master planning approach working together with the MOD, and any future landowners, to inform the best opportunities for delivering housing and supporting infrastructure, as well as ensuring the delivery of a development appropriate to its setting.
+More guidance in respect of the approach, scope and requirements for master planning for this site are set out below. - 6.55 Vehicular access to the site, the impact of any development on the local road network and necessary mitigation, will need to be determined prior to any detailed scheme being submitted.
+The development would need to be supported by a Transport Assessment that stresses the importance of sustainable transport as the primary means of access and movement to, from and within the site.
+The Transport Assessment should set out that where impacts would occur and the necessary mitigation to address those impacts; any mitigation which would need to be agreed with CBC and ECC and secured as part of the planning permission.
+As a minimum the Transport Assessment would need to include details regarding: - Support for local bus services to traverse the site and provide frequent and regular connections to the town centre, railway stations and any other identified and agreed destinations; - Provision of bus stops within the site and upgrade of existing bus stops in the vicinity of the site (specification to ECC standards); - Bus priority measures at key junctions; - Demonstration of an extensive network of footpaths and cycleways within the site and connections at the site boundaries into the external network.
+Improvements to the external network of footpaths and cycleways in the vicinity of the site as agreed; - Provision of a distributor road across the site with dedicated footpath and cycleways alongside it over its entire length; - Provision of new sections of footway, cycleway and uncontrolled and controlled crossings in the vicinity of the site as agreed; - Improvements to the Public Rights of Way Network across and in the vicinity of the site; and